rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 Most of the files for this app (and the package) are copyright Pablo Herrera Nieto and Ramon Diaz-Uriarte (and released under the GPL v3 license) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.

+&nbsp;
+### Contact and bug reports
+Please, use the repository (https://github.com/rdiaz02/EvAM-Tools) and submit bug reports there.